Activators and Summarizers

 Copyright: Kathy Schrock.
 All rights reserved.

-Republishing of links or content of this material without express and written permission from this site's author is not allowed.
+Republishing of these lists of links without express and written permission from this site's author is not allowed.

-Links may be used, provided that full and clear credit is given to Kathy Schrock and Kathy Schrock's Guide to Everything with appropriate and specific direction (via a URL) to the original content on this site.
+Links to this page may be used, provided that full and clear credit is given to Kathy Schrock and Kathy Schrock's Guide to Everything with appropriate and specific direction (via the URL) to the original compilation of information on this page.

 Permissions beyond the scope of this license may be available by emailing the creator.